 Every state keeps a record of people’s criminal background.
 These databases are all connected and you can track criminal histories from other states.
-You can go to county courthouse and check in person, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay for a more complete search.
+You can go to county courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay for a more complete search.

 A search of someone’s criminal history you will find out if someone has been arrested, charged, or convicted for the following crimes:

 - Drug offenses.